Daniel-KM/Omeka-S-module-Next/README.md

 Allow to do more advanced search in public or admin board on values of the
 properties: start with, end with, in list (fix [#1274], [#1276]).

+#### Citation

+Create a citation from the main properties of a resource, like in Omeka Classic.

+#### Is home page

+Allow to check if the current page is the home page of the site, like in Omeka Classic.

+#### Previous/Next resources

+Allow to get the previous or the next resources, that simplifies browsing like in Omeka Classic.

+#### Current site

+Allow to get the current site in public view, that may be missing in some cases.

 ### Admin

 #### Trim property values